wbuchwalter/ng2-redux/docs/strongly-typed-reducers.md

 }
 ```

-### Consider Using types from `redux`
+### Consider Using Built-In Types from Redux

 Redux ships with a good set of official typings; consider using them.
 In
-particular, be aware of the 'Action' and 'Reducer' types:
+particular, consider importing and using the `Action` and `Reducer` types:

 ```typescript
 import { Action, Reducer } from 'redux';